Zerstörergeschwader 2: Invasion of Poland and Phoney War

 JGr 102 relocated to Lachen–Speyerdorf for the duration of the Phoney War.
 They countered French Air Force patrols and reconnaissance aircraft from the Groupe de Reconnaissance Strategique (GR).
 On one such occasion, on 6 November 1939, Gentzen at the head of 27 Bf 109Ds of JGr 102, patrolled the River Saar, only to meet nine French Hawk H 75As of Groupe de Chasse 11/5 escorting a Potez 63 reconnaissance aircraft of the GR 11/22.
 Gentzen was summoned to Berlin to explain why JGr 102 lost a 25 percent of its strength to a force approximately one-third of its size.
 The German unit had just dispatched two Mureaux 115s from GAO I and II/506.
 The resulting dogfight cost Gentzen four pilots.
 The 15-minute air battle cost the French no casualties, and they claimed four Bf 109s and a further four as probably destroyed.
 Three of the German pilots were captured after coming down on the French side of the lines.
 The German pilots had wandered too far to the west near Plappeville.
 Lieutenant Pierre Houze's fighter suffered some damage from Gentzen during the battle.
 The cause of this reverse for JGr 102 was the wrong tactical approach of Gentzen and his pilots.
 Though the Curtis was slightly inferior overall to the Bf 109D, it had a lighter wing loading, was more manoeuvrable, had a faster rate of roll, which enabled it to out-turn the Bf 109D.
 The automatic constant-speed propeller kept up maximum engine performance/efficiency whereas the Bf 109D pilot had to adjust pitch manually, which caused distractions in a dogfight.
-Instead of using the Bf 109-perferred tactic of dive-and-zoom, the German pilots stayed to turn and fight.
+Instead of using the Bf 109-preferred tactic of dive-and-zoom, the German pilots stayed to turn and fight.
 Over-confidence, the experience of Poland, and the spectre of the World War I dogfighting traditions, while speculative, may have led to the JGr 102's defeat.
 After this encounter, operations were suspended for three months due to inclement weather conditions.

 JGr 102 was placed under the command of I Fliegerkorps, based at Bonn-Hangelar on 15 December 1939.
 In March 1940 JGr 102 began to equip with the Bf 110, shedding its status and becoming I./ZG 2.
 Ernst Udet increased production by introducing a 10-hour working day.
 The efforts led to the creation of 30 Kampfstaffeln (bomber squadrons) and 16 Jagdstaffeln (fighter squadrons).
 Five Zerstörergruppen posing as Jagdgruppen (JGr 101, 102, 126, 152 and 176) finally received Messerschmitt Bf 110 heavy fighters in the spring.
 On 10 May, now ZG 2, Stab and I. Gruppe were assigned to Jagdfliegerführer 3 at Darmstadt-Griesheim.
 The small fighter command was subordinated to Luftflotte 3.
 ZG 2 was appointed a Geschwaderkommodore, Oberstleutnant Friedrich Vollbracht, a World War I fighter pilot who finished his military career with six aerial victories [two in the Great War and four in World War II].